holstt/corona-discord-bot/README.md

 #### Microservice: discord-bot

 Responsible for recieving discord commands, forwarding the request to **chart-service** and finally returning the result to the client (discord guild).

-> TODO:
+#### Microservice: database

-> - Describe architecture
+Postgres database for storing corona data.

 ## Getting Started